ayushlodha7/Personalized_Education_AI/readme.md

    ```
 ### Contributing
 Contributions are welcome!
 For significant changes, please open an issue first to discuss what you want to change.

+--- This is the parallel project to the my contributions as a volunteer at a early stage AI startup, can't use the same code due to piracy and copyright issues.